Britain's political and market turmoil

 Following is a snapshot of related events, comments and explanations:

-* Truss said was sorry for going "too far and too fast" with her radical economic plan.
-Her apology comes after weeks of her blaming the markets and "global headwinds" for investors dumping the pound and government bonds.
+* On Monday Truss said was sorry for going "too far and too fast" with her radical economic plan.
+Her apology came after weeks of her blaming the markets and "global headwinds" for investors dumping the pound and government bonds.

-* "I do want to accept responsibility and say sorry for the mistakes that have been made," Truss told the BBC late on Monday.

-* She said she was "sticking around" and that she would lead the Conservatives into the next election, but some of her lawmakers are calling on her to quit.
+* Interior minister Suella Braverman resigned on Wednesday, saying she had "made a mistake" by sending an official document from her personal email and that she had "serious concerns" about the government's commitment to honouring pledges it made to voters at the last election.

 MARKETS

+* The biggest jump in food prices since 1980 pushed British inflation to 10.1 percent last month, matching a 40-year high hit in July in a new blow for households grappling with a cost-of-living crisis.

-* The Bank of England said a report in the Financial Times about a new delay to the long-planned start of its sales of government bonds was inaccurate.
-The BoE was forced to intervene in the government bond market after Truss's Sept.
-23 "mini-budget" to prevent a collapse of pension funds.
+* The fallout in gilt markets from Truss's Sept.
+23 mini-budget was a "full-scale liquidation event" for pension funds, whose investment managers were calling the Bank of England with increasing alarm, the BoE's Executive Director for Markets Andrew Hauser said.
+The BoE was forced to intervene in the government bond market to prevent a collapse of pension funds.

+* BoE deputy governor Jon Cunliffe said so-called liability-driven investment strategies were now better prepared for sudden sharp yield rises.
+"The LDI episode is mostly behind us," Cunliffe said.

+* British banks are bracing for a potential tax hit after a source said new finance minister Jeremy Hunt was reviewing the current surcharge on bank profits.

 WHAT'S BEHIND THE CRISIS?